Women's Scottish Open

-The Trust Golf Women's Scottish Open is a women's professional golf tournament in Scotland on the Ladies European Tour (LET).
+The ISPS Handa Women's Scottish Open is a women's professional golf tournament in Scotland on the Ladies European Tour (LET).
 First played in 1986, it became a regular fixture on the tour schedule in 2010.

 Since 2017 it has been co-sanctioned by the LPGA Tour and played in late July, the week prior to the Women's British Open.
 A 54-hole event from 2007 through 2016, it returned to a 72-hole event.
+In 2024, the tournament was played in mid-August, after the Olympics in France.